japaneseTemmie/MusicBot.py/README.md

 NOTE: This Discord music bot is mostly just a fun project and does not work across multiple guilds (servers).
 The bot is meant to operate in a single guild.

 # Usage and features
-Once the bot is online, run >musichelp (Substitute ">" with your custom prefix if defined in client.py) to see all music features and usage help.
+Once the bot is online, send >musichelp (Substitute ">" with your custom prefix if defined in client.py) in a text channel to see all music features and usage help.
 The bot also includes a small moderation class, its help menu can be shown with >modhelp.